Who we are

 Your rights and acceptance of this policy

-Any personal information submitted via our websites is treated in accordance with current UK data protection legislation (from May 25 2018, we will be working in accordance with the Data Protection Act 2018).
+Any personal information submitted via our websites is treated in accordance with current UK data protection legislation.

 Minors should always ask a parent or guardian for permission before sending personal information to anyone online.